dannybauman/30-day-map-challenge-2025/maps/03-polygons/README.md

 - User notes: Could potentially upload data or try another approach, but satisfied with result
 - Map tiles load correctly (OpenStreetMap via Leaflet)
 - Legend with checkbox controls for different noise levels
+- **Platform limitation:** User reached free tier limit (for today?) and couldn't follow up with more changes

 ---